mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 ### Auto-adaption configuration
 A template of the configuration card for executing T2K-SK joint Asimov fit in MaCh3 is [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/main/AtmConfig_adaptiveMC_temp_GlobalSize.cfg](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/main/AtmConfig_adaptiveMC_temp_GlobalSize.cfg).

-The auto-adaption on step sizes are on for `AtmSKDet` (shifting and smearing parameters), `SKCalibration` (supplementary SK-sample-specified uncertainties) and `SKDetBeam` (supplementary T2K-sample-specified uncertainties) with the following commands in the card:
+The auto-adaption on step sizes are activated for `AtmSKDet` (shifting and smearing parameters), `SKCalibration` (supplementary SK-sample-specified uncertainties) and `SKDetBeam` (supplementary T2K-sample-specified uncertainties) with the following commands in the card:
 ```
 // AtmSKDet
 USEADAPTIVEATMSKDET = true